Robust quantum dots charge autotuning using neural network uncertainty: Line detection

-One can improve the effective model accuracy by excluding the model predictions below the confidence threshold.
-The model outputs can then be interpreted as a three-class inference: ``\emph{line}'' ($\text{output} = 1$ and $\text{confidence} \geq \text{threshold}$), ``\emph{no-line}'' ($\text{output} = 0$ and $\text{confidence} \geq \text{threshold}$), and ``\emph{unknown}'' ($\text{confidence} < \text{threshold}$).
-On average across all datasets and models, this approach decreases the number of errors by \qty{70}{\percent}, at the price of \qty{11}{\percent} of patches classified as ``\emph{unknown}'' (Table~\ref{tab:line-results} and supplementary Figures~\ref{fig:confusion-matrices}).
-This method pushes the \ac{CNN} classification accuracy above \qty{97}{\percent} for every dataset, which opens the way to robust autotuning procedures.
-However, we did not observe a benefit of using the Bayesian confidence score compared to the classical heuristic.
+One can improve the effective model accuracy by excluding model predictions that are below the confidence threshold.
+The model outputs can then be interpreted as three-class inferences: ``\emph{line}'' ($\text{output} = 1$ and $\text{confidence} \geq \text{threshold}$), ``\emph{no-line}'' ($\text{output} = 0$ and $\text{confidence} \geq \text{threshold}$), and ``\emph{unknown}'' ($\text{confidence} < \text{threshold}$).
+On average, across all the datasets and models, this approach decreased the number of errors by \qty{70}{\percent}, at the price of \qty{11}{\percent} of the patches being classified as ``\emph{unknown}'' (Table~\ref{tab:line-results} and Supplementary Figure~\ref{fig:confusion-matrices}).
+This method pushes the \ac{CNN} classification accuracy above \qty{97}{\percent} for all the datasets, which allows for robust autotuning procedures.
+However, we did not observe any benefits of using the Bayesian confidence score compared to the classical heuristic.